 "Answer the value of morphName" ^ self valueOfProperty: #morphName

-Create a new morph as see in Example 3.4, then in the inspector execute self name: ’Glouby’, observe how properties was amended with the dictionary entry #morphName->’Glouby’; when invoking the morph’s halo, its new name is printed too.
+Create a new morph as seen in Example 3.4, then in the inspector, execute self name: ’Glouby’.
+Observe how properties was amended with the dictionary entry #morphName->’Glouby’; when invoking the morph’s halo, its new name is also printed.

-Back to the Morph definition, you can observe there is no attribute to describe the shape of a morph!2 Indeed a morph has no prestablised shape, its shapes is described dynamically – at execution time – through its drawOn: method
+Back to the Morph definition, you can observe there is no attribute to describe the shape of a morph!2 Indeed, a morph has no pre-established shape; its shape is described dynamically through its drawOn: method:

 drawOn: aCanvas